gregswindle/mvn-spring-boot-thymeleaf-nodejs/.github/ESLINT_RULES.md

 # `ESLint` rules

-`spring-boot-starter-thymeleaf` enforces the following code standards with `ESLint`.
+`mvn-spring-boot-thymeleaf-nodejs` enforces the following code standards with `ESLint`.

 ## Table of contents